bfeif/personal-website/content/posts/geographical-indexing-explained.md

     </figcaption>
 </figure>

-S2, among many other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses an unfolded cube projection instead of Geohash's [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection), reducing size differences between cells.
+S2, among many other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses an unfolded cube projection instead of Geohash's equirectangular projection, reducing size differences between cells \[5\].

 #### The Hilbert Curve

-The [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) is another type of space-filling curve that, rather than using a Z-shaped pattern like the Z-order curve, uses a gentler U-shaped pattern.
+The Hilbert curve is another type of space-filling curve that, rather than using a Z-shaped pattern like the Z-order curve, uses a gentler U-shaped pattern.

 <figure class="image" align="center">
     <img src="/images/z-order-curve-vs-hilbert-curve.svg" alt="drawing"/>